 (c) Credit card solicitation, including marketing credit cards to students, is prohibited unless permission has been granted by the vice president for student affairs and ASI.
 Offering gifts to students for filling out credit card applications is strictly prohibited.

 (d) In exchange for the opportunity to solicit sales on campus the university may charge, at its discretion, a solicitation fee.

 (e) This policy and procedures does not apply to private sales between individuals where this is no attempt to solicit or sell to the general campus population.

 (f) This policy and procedures does not apply to advertisements in the campus newspaper and other recognized student and faculty publications.

 VIII.
 ROLES AND RESPONSIBILITIES

-(a) Vice President Student Affairs - oversees and approves commercial activity on the CSUSM campus.
+(a) Vice President Student Affairs - oversees and approves commercial activity on

 (b) Associated Students, Inc. - provides a forum for vendors to offer goods and services to the student body; reviews and grants vendor contracts.

 (c) CSUSM University Auxiliary and Research Services Corporation - ensures that vendors are not competing with the commercial operations of the Foundation; ensures that vendors have appropriate insurance.